 Regarding relaxed restrictions on foreign investment in private banks, foreign banks have become able to establish wholly-owned subsidiaries in India, provided that they (1) are under the jurisdiction of the competent authorities of their home countries, and (2) meet approval requirements of the Reserve Bank of India (RBI), which is India's central bank.
 These points are also provided for in the Consolidated FDI Policy.
-Also, a revised provision in the current banking regulation law which stipulates that foreign voting rights shall be restricted to a maximum 10% of all voting rights in domestic private banks was approved in a Cabinet meeting in December 2012 with an increase to 26%.
+On the other hand, for domestic private banks, foreign direct investment is allowed up to 74%.
 As for non-banks, foreign investment up to 100 percent was permitted in 18 sectors, including commercial banks such as designated merchant banks and home financing.
 Since October 2016, the scope of sectors has been expanded to include "other financial services."
 However, minimum capital requirements are prescribed according to investment ratios.
 In this case, it is also required to follow the guidelines of the RBI.

-The Japan-India Economic Partnership Agreement (EPA) entered into force in August 2011.
+The Japan-India Comprehensive Economic Partnership Agreement (Japan-India CEPA) entered into force in August 2011.
 As an achievement in the financial field, Japan acquired special treatment.
 Specifically, India will give positive consideration to Japanese banks' applications for the establishment of up to 10 branches in four years, though there is a quantitative restriction stipulating that no more than 20 branches of foreign banks can be established annually within India.
 However, the authorities' approval for the establishment of branches is still taking a long time.